cloud-native-toolkit/terraform-provider-gitops/README.md

 The provider serves two purposes with this version:

-- Provides a more terraform-friendly integration with other terraform modules.
+- Provides more terraform-friendly integration with other terraform modules.
 This provider removes the need for null_resource resources to call the cli.
 - Performs mutex locking on the git username to prevent concurrent access of the git apis and associated rate limits.

 ## Usage